actions/toolkit/packages/core/README.md

 #### Inputs/Outputs

 Action inputs can be read with `getInput`.
-Outputs be set with `setOutput` which makes them available to be mapped into inputs of other actions to ensure they are decoupled.
+Outputs can be set with `setOutput` which makes them available to be mapped into inputs of other actions to ensure they are decoupled.

 ```js
 const myInput = core.getInput('inputName', { required: true });